dapucita/haxbotron/docs/placeholder.md

 `targetStatsPassSuccess` : pass success rate of the player.

+`targetStatsGoalsPerGame` : goals per game of the player

+`targetStatsAssistsPerGame` : assists per game of the player

+`targetStatsOgsPerGame` : OGs per game of the player

+`targetStatsLostGoalsPerGame` : lost goals per game of the player

 `teamExpectationSpec` : the spectators' winning expectation.

 `teamExpectationRed` : the red team's winning expectation.